24 Hours In Marrakech, Morocco: The Story Behind the Travel Photo

 I always wanted to know why Spain and France were both associated with Morocco.

-Since Morocco is in a great area geographically, both of those countried showed great interest in making the country a protectorate: they each wanted to control and protect it.
-Meanwhile, the native tribes were fighting each other (with various dynasties and rulers), so when the dust settled, France won out in 1912 with Spain getting to protect a few areas.
-Inevitably, neither country's occupation prevailed, there was a push for independence and in 1956, the Kingdom of Morocco was created (with some backing from the USA).
+I found out that both countries ruled a few areas before1956, when the Kingdom of Morocco was created (with some backing from the USA).
 The 1956 sultan was declared King when Morocco became independent, so the country is a unitary parliamentary semi-constitutional monarchy.
 Try saying that 10 times fast.

 What We Needed to Know

-To make our trip to Morocco, a visa was not needed, so all we had to do was have our flights and someplace to stay.
+To make our trip to Morocco, a visa was not needed at the time, so all we had to do was have our flights and someplace to stay.
 We did these before leaving the US.
 Always check with your country before planning a trip out of your nation.

 Where We Stayed: